rrryuutei/Diall-Coop/README.md

 ● If there are no matches then display the ‘Don’t see your therapist’’ message.
 If the user clicks invite your therapist then bring up the share menu ○
-● Please reference our current app, your skills, experience, ideas and technology to do the
+● Please reference our current app, your skills, experience, ideas, and technology to do the
 following:
 ○ Prioritize the problems identified into a list
 ■ You are allowed to suggest and implement alternatives – if you do so, please include this in the prioritization with the proposed problems we listed (feel free to include if you would not prioritize others + why)